-Already the home of a vibrant, well-educated population; nationally-recognized research institutions like UT-Southwestern and UT-Dallas; Fortune 500 firms like Texas Instruments, Kimberly-Clark, and Southwest Airlines (Dallas County has the fourth-largest concentration of Fortune 500 corporate headquarters among counties in the U.S. and actually has more of these headquarters than 39 states); the Dallas Federal Reserve Bank; major operations centers for JP Morgan Chase, Citicorp, and Capital One; regional distribution centers for Frito-Lay, Whirlpool, and Wal-Mart; famous restaurants, shops, and boutiques; and an active and innovative small business community, Dallas County is committed to ensuring that the phenomenal economic growth that occurred over the past several decades continues into the future.
+Already the home of a vibrant, well-educated population; nationally-recognized research institutions like UT-Southwestern and UT-Dallas; Fortune 500 firms like Texas Instruments, Kimberly-Clark, and Southwest Airlines (Dallas County has the fourth-largest concentration of Fortune 500 corporate headquarters among counties in the U.S. and actually has more of these headquarters than 39 states); the Dallas Federal Reserve Bank; operations centers for JP Morgan Chase, Citicorp, and Capital One; major distribution centers for Amazon, Frito-Lay, Whirlpool, and Wal-Mart; famous restaurants, shops, and boutiques; and an active and innovative small business community, Dallas County is committed to ensuring that the phenomenal economic growth that has occurred over the past several decades continues into the future.

 Towards this end, Dallas County is a leader in regional transportation with a program that provides about $30 million a year in thoroughfare improvement funding.
 It was also responsible for helping create the North Texas Tollway Authority and DART, which is the Dallas area's transit authority and whose light rail system is larger than either Boston's or Philadelphia's.